Director, Health Information Technology and Operations

-Dr. Miller is a Senior Research Scientist at the National Center for Human Factors in Healthcare at MedStar Health.
+Dr. Miller is the Scientific Director of the National Center for Human Factors in Healthcare and Associate Professor of Emergency Medicine at the Georgetown University School of Medicine.
 She is a clinically oriented human factors researcher focusing on medical decision-making and behavior, informatics, and the assessment of medical interventions and practices with an emphasis on usability, human error, and patient safety.
-Her portfolio includes federally funded work from the National Institutes of Health and the National Science Foundation.
+Her portfolio includes federally funded work from the National Institutes of Health, the Agency for Healthcare Research and Quality, the Office of the National Coordinator for Health Information Technology, and the National Science Foundation.

 Dr. Mun’s research focuses on the role of imaging and information technology in a variety of health care settings, such as diagnostic imaging, chronic illness management, home monitoring, telemedicine, disease surveillance, surgical instrumentation, and cancer therapy.

 Dr. Hank Rappaport is a Senior Clinical Informaticist in the MedStar Institute for Innovation, a setting in which he creates novel applications of information technology to meet the needs of the healthcare environment.
 Areas of interest include data analytics, workflow and quality improvement, care coordination, and applications of 3D printing in healthcare.